VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Compilers/lexing.md

 </script>

 The transformation of source code text into a series of *tokens* is the first task.
 Much like words in a sentence, each token has a specific meaning that will be used by later phases.
-It is this meaning that is is being captured, while the exact formatting or other details of the text itself are stripped away.
+It is this meaning that is being captured, while the exact formatting or other details of the text itself are stripped away.

 In our calculator, *lexing* (as it is called for short) is just one operation: `line.split()`.
 That's it.